hilltty/hilltty-flags/english-lang.md

 ```yml
 3072 + 300 = 3372
 ```
 Then we reboot the system to apply the changes.
-You can verify that the memory has been successfully registered with the command `grep /proc/meminfo`.
+You can verify that the memory has been successfully registered with the command `grep -i hugepages /proc/meminfo`.

 ---
 *-XX:+UnlockExperimentalVMOptions*: enables the use of experimental features.